pyramidi0n/uri-parse/README.md

 ## License

-URI Parse is licensed under the GNU Affero General Public License v3.
+URI Parse is licensed under the two-clause BSD license.

-See LICENSE and AGPLv3.
+See LICENSE.